mainahandmaker/academic_website/content/publication/WaderStudy_2021/index.md

 ---
-title: "Nocturnal roost on South Carolina coast supports nearly half of Atlantic coast population of Hudsonian Whimbrel _Numenius hudsonicus_ during northward migration"
+title: "Nocturnal roost on South Carolina coast supports nearly half of Atlantic coast population of Hudsonian Whimbrel during northward migration"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here